christianburke/Kellogg-CompSci/README.md

 ##Wed.
 March 23rd
 --CodeAcademy for JavaScript

---Went through the Python for Finance book with my dad; he highlighted the important sections for standard econ --Thinking about final project...
+--Went through the Python for Finance book with my dad; he highlighted the important sections for standard econ

+--Thinking about final project...
 Might try to develop an app that tracks your stock investments updating them with current price, most recent trade, graphs, your investment, and your profit/loss (i.e. today, this week, this month, last 3 months, last 6 months, last year, last 2 years, etc.)

+  --This would involve learning Swift, pandas, and maybe some other programs